VisualFP/docs/SA/design_concept/content/design/functional_requirements.typ

 )<use_case_diagram>

-As the aim of this project is to find a visual representation of functional programming, the use case descriptions are kept very brief and only state the intention behind the use case but not how it must be achieved.
+As the aim of this project is to find a visual representation of functional programming, the use case descriptions are kept very brief and only state the intention behind the use case.

 === UC1 - Simple Function Composition
 A user wants to compose a simple function using pre-defined functions, e.g., Integer parameters.